 Leaving an inheritance outright to a child or grandchild without any strings attached is risky in this day and age of high divorce rates, lawsuits, and bankruptcies.
+If your firm is in need of immediate or same day court service, process service, deposition services, writ services, fax filings, E-Filings, messenger, on or off-site copy services, as well as a wide range of other services, allow Tiffany Fina Law Firm to get the job done right.
 There is also the very real risk that an outright inheritance will be frittered away or end up in the hands of a spouse instead of in the hands of children or grandchildren.
 Finally, a beneficiary may be born with a disability or develop one later in life that will end up rapidly depleting their inheritance by disqualifying the beneficiary from receiving government help in paying medical and other bills.

 There are a number of different types of third party asset protection trusts that clients can establish to insure their hard earned money is used only for the benefit of their family:

 - Trusts for minor beneficiaries – Minor beneficiaries cannot legally accept an inheritance.
 A trust for the benefit of the minor ensures that they will get the benefit of their inheritance.

 - Trusts for adult beneficiaries – Adult beneficiaries who are not good with managing money, are in a lawsuit-prone profession, have an overreaching spouse, might get divorced or have an addiction problem will benefit from a lifetime discretionary trust.

 - Trusts for surviving spouses – Clients who are worried that a spouse will not be able to manage their inheritance, will remarry, or will need nursing home care can provide that the spouse’s inheritance will be held in a lifetime discretionary trust.